Skip to main content

 The following themes constitute the major elements of my philosophy on medicine:

-2. When a doctor treats a patient, he does not simply treat a disease; he treats a person who has a disease.
+2. When a doctor treats a patient, he does not simply treat a disease; he treats a person with a disease.
 This holistic approach involves treating the disease and all of the psychological turmoil that comes with that disease.
-It involves treating the fear, anguish, confusion, and anger that accompany a diagnosis of cancer.
-Often, treating the disease itself is less difficult and takes less time than managing the patient’s emotions.
-This takes understanding, compassion, warmth, and above all, love.
+It consists in treating the fear, anguish, confusion, and anger that accompany a diagnosis of cancer.
+Treating the disease is often less complicated and takes less time than managing the patient’s emotions.
+This takes understanding, compassion, warmth, and, above all, love.
 Love is an integral part of the equation; without it, it is impossible to care for the total person.

-3. For a doctor to deliver the best possible care, he must be extremely knowledgeable and have the most current medical research data at his fingertips.
-Having excellent science on which to base treatment is the main factor in successful therapy and the triumph of life over death.
-A doctor must also recognize the limits of his own knowledge and seek consultation with his colleagues.
-Modern medicine depends to a great extent on group consultations and team management, rather than the efforts of an individual doctor.
-In treating cancer, obtaining a second opinion through group consultation with other specialists is of paramount importance.
+3. A doctor must be highly knowledgeable and have the most current medical research data to deliver the best possible care.
+Having excellent science to base treatment is the main factor in successful therapy and the triumph of life over death.
+A doctor must also recognize the limits of his knowledge and seek consultation with his colleagues.
+Modern medicine depends to a great extent on group consultations and team management rather than the efforts of an individual doctor.
+Obtaining a second opinion through group consultation with other specialists is paramount in treating cancer.
 It is the best way to guarantee the quality of care.
 The treating physician should be humble enough to know his limitations and obtain these consultations because they are in the best interests of the patient.
-I believe one of the key elements in our practice is our access to group consultations with experts from different fields of medicine.
+I believe one of the critical elements in our practice is our access to group consultations with experts from different fields of medicine.